dahuget/ClimateWebApp/README.md

 # ClimateWebApp
-a web application created using Mapbox and other modern mapping technologies
+a web map application showing global climate and population information created using Mapbox Studio and Mapbox GL JS